Chris Bridge

 Chris Bridge (5 July 1984) is a former professional rugby league footballer who played as a and in the 2000s and 2010s.

 He played for the Bradford Bulls, Warrington Wolves and the Widnes Vikings in the Super League, and on loan from Warrington at the Swinton Lions in the Championship.
 He played at international level for Ireland and England.

 Background

 Bridge was born in Oldham, Greater Manchester, England.

-Has 3 children to his wife Kirsten Kimberlee.
-2 daughters and a son Anais Elise, Kaia Kimberlee and Brody Christopher.